 Working with top-end suppliers is also a critical part of my business.
 To that end, I order the bulk of my equipment from B&H Photo & Video.
 B&H has an incredible amount of information on their website about each item they sell.
 Their website is not only a place to find gear but also a place to compare items, and see detailed specifications on each item you are considering.
 For your convenience, all of the items listed below contain links to the B&H website.

-My main DSLR cameras these days, as you can see below are the Nikon D4 and the Nikon D810.
+My main DSLR cameras these days, as you can see below are the Nikon D850 and the Nikon D4.
 I also have the incredible Hasselblad H5D 50c WiFi, a 50 MP medium format camera, for those situations where the best image quality is required.
 These are the best cameras I have ever shot with.
-The D810 in particular has unbelievable image quality for a DSLR.
-For a full review of these two powerhouse DSLR cameras check out my Spring 2012 Newsletter, which discusses the older D800, and my blog post discussing the D810.
+The D850 in particular has unbelievable image quality and it also has the speed at 9 fps, with the addition of the Nikon MB-D18 battery grip, to be used as a bonified sports camera.
 The Nikon D4 is my workhorse action camera that can take a beating and still keep on firing no matter what the situation.
+For a full review of the Nikon D4 check out my Spring 2012 Newsletter.
 The Hasselblad H5D 50c has unbelievable image quality and produces 50 MP 16-bit image files that will far surpass any clients needs.
 It also produces stunning six-foot wide prints that are tack sharp from corner to corner.
 Click on the links or the images below for more information on each camera.

 When it comes to lenses, I work with the best possible lenses I can get, especially considering how demanding the Nikon D810 is on my lenses.
 Nikkor glass is well-known for its phenomenal clarity and image quality.
 Below is the complete list of lenses I own and use.
 My standard kit that goes with me on every assignment includes the 14-24mm, 24-70mm and 70-200mm lenses.
 With my 70-200mm f/2.8 zoom, I can add a 1.4x teleconverter, which will get me up to 280mm.
 One of my favorite focal lengths, and lenses for that matter, is the Nikon AF-S 24mm f/1.4G.
 It is a gorgeous lens and ridiculously sharp–it is also my go to lens for backlit situations where I want to create dramatic images.
 The 85mm f/1.4 Nikkor is my go to portrait lens and when I want that ultimate creamy bokeh I shoot wide open at f/1.4.
 When I need a longer reach, I use the the Nikkor 300mm f/4 PF lens, which is incredibly sharp and lightweight.
 If I need anything longer than that, I rent either the 400mm f/2.8 Nikkor or the 600mm f/4 Nikkor and use the 1.4X Nikkor teleconverter on those lenses as well to add versatility.
 On the wide end, the 16mm Fisheye is my secret weapon lens, especially when it comes to adventure sports.
 In addition to the Nikkor lenses, I also have a bevy of Hasselblad glass.
 The Hasselblad HC lenses are ridiculously sharp – much sharper than any DSLR lenses ever could be.
 From the Hasselblad HCD 24mm f/4.8 all the way up to the Hasselblad HC 300mm f/4.5, all of these lenses are tack sharp from corner to corner and offer a wide variety of focal lengths when working with the Hasselblad H5D system.
 They also have built-in leaf shutters that allow me to sync my strobes at shutter speeds up to 1/800th second.
 Click on the links or the images below for more information on each lens.